-The summative assignment for the Postgraduate Certificate is a portfolio, which participants prepare following formative assessment on assignments submitted during the course of the programme.
+The summative assignment for the Postgraduate Certificate is a portfolio, which participants prepare following formative assessment on assignments submitted during the course.
 There are two models for the final portfolio.
-Participants discuss which model they intend to select with their tutors at a small-group review which is held during the second unit of the programme.
-These two models are designed to enable those participants that wish to develop their practitioner research proposal into a project, and are able to do so during the course of the programme, to complete a practitioner research report (Portfolio Model B).
-It is understood that some participants may not be able to do so during the course of the programme and / or may prefer to develop assignments for the second and third units of the Postgraduate Certificate (Portfolio Model A).
+Participants discuss which model they intend to select with their tutors at a small-group review which is held during the second unit of the course.
+These two models are designed to enable those participants that wish to develop their practitioner research proposal into a project, and are able to do so throughout the course, to complete a practitioner research report (Portfolio Model A).
+It is understood that some participants may not be able to do so and / or may prefer to develop assignments for the second and third units of the Postgraduate Certificate (Portfolio Model B).

-The Postgraduate Certificate has been designed such that participants may demonstrate that they have achieved the programme-level learning outcomes, whichever Portfolio Model they select.
+The Postgraduate Certificate has been designed such that participants may demonstrate that they have achieved the overarching learning outcomes, whichever Portfolio Model they select.